 Since Joe had to be at work at midnight, they cherished after supper time.
-If they did not play bid whist with Faye and Stuck, or promise to keep an eye out for somebody's children, or let Malvonne in to gossip so she wouldn't feel bad about pretending loyalty and betraying them both, they played poker just the two of them until it was time to go to bed under the quilt they plan to tear into its original scraps right soon and get a nice wool blanket with a satin hem.
+If they did not play bid whist with Gistan and Stuck, and Stuck's new wife, Faye, or promise to keep an eye out for somebody's children, or let Malvonne in to gossip so she wouldn't feel bad about pretending loyalty and betraying them both, they played poker just the two of them until it was time to go to bed under the quilt they plan to tear into its original scraps right soon and get a nice wool blanket with a satin hem.
 Powder blue, maybe, although that would be risky with the soot flying and all, but Joe is partial to blue.
 He wants to slip under it and hold on to her.
 Take her hand and put it on his chest, his stomach.
-He wants to imagine, as he lies with her in the dark, the shapes they make the blue stuff do.
+He wants to imagine, as he lies with her in the dark, the shapes their bodies make the blue stuff do.
 Violet doesn't care what color it is, so long as under their chins that avenue of no-question-about-it satin cools and excites them forever.